o-ran-sc/o-du-l2/docs/api-docs.rst

       f.
 UE Delete Request - Deletes UE information at MAC as per Section 9.2.4.7  of the AAD Spec.

       g.
 DL PCCH Indication - Sends DL PCCH Message to MAC for any Paging scheduled on a slot, as per Section 9.2.4.17 of the AAD Spec.

+      h.
+RACH Resource Request - Requests for dedicated RACH resources for CF-RA with a UE, as per Section 9.2.4.9 of the AAD Spec.

+      i.
+RACH Resource Release - Releases dedicated RACH resources allocated for a UE for CF-RA, as per Section 9.2.4.11 of the AAD Spec.

    B. MAC to DU APP

       a.
 UE Create Response - Response to UE Create Request from DU Manager as per Section 9.2.4.4 of the AAD Spec.